Medical Waste Disposal & Sustainable Plastic Recycling – Expert Solutions For Healthcare Providers From Secure Waste

 Common Healthcare Plastics

-Many medical devices and supplies are made of recyclable plastics that can be diverted from waste if properly identified and segregated.
+Many medical devices and supplies are made of recyclable plastics that can be diverted from waste if correctly identified and segregated.
 Understanding the types of plastics commonly used in healthcare helps staff make informed sorting decisions.
 Common types include:

 IV solution and irrigation bottles: Rigid polypropylene or high-density polyethylene (HDPE, labeled #2 or #5) containers for saline, irrigation fluids, disinfectants, and other liquids.
 These durable containers are often clean after use and highly suitable for recycling if properly emptied and segregated.